-This is the story of how I met my wonderful girlfriend, Heidi, almost three years ago.
+This is the story of how I met my wonderful girlfriend, Heidi, many years ago.
 The story is told first from my perspective and then followed by Heidi’s own version of events…

 Sam on the approach:

 It was a typically balmy afternoon in Devon, South England and I was doing what British students do best during a weekday afternoon: loitering in town!

 On my gargantuan to-do list was the mundane task of purchasing a plain white tee-shirt for an upcoming break-dancing performance, yet I was in a particularly excitable mood that afternoon: my degree was coming to an end and my leap into the big, scary real-world was imminent!

 At this stage in my life, I was already proficient at approaching and attracting women in bars and clubs, and was already getting substantial work and seminar slots as a dating coach in London.
 Even so, you’re only good at what you know, and meeting women in less social environments such as the daytime was something I hadn’t put too much thought to at the time.